 Summer in Mongolia.
 Summer is without a doubt the best time to go to Mongolia.
 It’s hot, but the millennia-old Nadaam games, a kind of Mongolian Olympics, make braving the heat and dust worthwhile.
 The trick is to visit right after the nationally observed games in Ulanbataar, which bring thousands of visitors and make the already terrible city traffic impassable.
 Instead, if you can, wait until late July.
 That’s when small-scale Nadaam celebrations take place in each of the country’s 21 aimags (provinces).
 It’s the perfect chance to get an up-close-and-personal glimpse of Nadaam’s three traditions: archery, wrestling, and long-range horseracing.
 As for the rest, see super-modern Ulanbataar, but also make use of organizations like Ger2Ger to get out in the countryside and experience the country’s nomadic lifestyle.

 17. Mongolian currency stays in Mongolia.
 It seems reasonable that border towns, or international trains that pass through or have passed through Mongolia, would accept Mongolian currency, but this is not the case.
 Despite its colorful design and elegant portraits of national heroes Genghis Khan and Sükhbaatar, Mongolian tugrik (pronounced “togrog”) is persona non grata once you pass even a foot beyond the country’s borders.
 Mongolia remains a largely cash-based society, which means you need to calculate carefully in advance before you change money, budgeting for each day to avoid being stuck with a useless wad of bills when you move on.

-Cover image: Information board of the Beijing-Ulaanbaatar-Moscow train.
-Photo by Kok Leng Yeo
+Top image: Information board of the Beijing-Ulaanbaatar-Moscow train.
+Photo by: Kok Leng Yeo